deepprajapati25/devops/README.md

 # devops
 ### extra git commands in details
 https://www.edureka.co/blog/git-tutorial/

+## 7C's of DevOps
+ everything is continuous in DevOps — from planning to monitoring.
+So let’s break down the entire lifecycle into seven phases where continuity is at its core.
+Any phase in the lifecycle can iterate throughout the project multiple times until it’s finished.

+1. Continuous development

+2. Continuous integration

+3. Continuous testing

+4. Continuous deployment

+5. Continuous feedback

+6. Continuous monitoring

+7. Continuous operations

 ### Theory
 #### Principle of devops
 DevOps is a set of principles and practices that emphasize collaboration, automation, and integration between development and IT operations teams to enable faster and more reliable software delivery.